jedld/multi_string_replace/README.md

 # MultiStringReplace

 A fast multiple string replace library for ruby.
-Uses a C implementation of the Aho–Corasick Algorithm based on https://github.com/morenice/ahocorasick while adding support for on the fly multiple string replacement.
+Uses a C implementation of the Aho–Corasick Algorithm based on https://github.com/morenice/ahocorasick while adding support for a few performance enhancements and on the fly multiple string replacement.

 If Regex is not needed, this library offers significant performance advantages over String.gsub() for large string and with a large number of tokens.

 ## Installation